jla-gardner/graph-pes/paper/paper.md

 # Related work

 `graph-pes` is beginning to drive a substantial number of projects within our research group, and we hope that it will be useful to many others.
-In recent preprints, we have described the use of `graph-pes` for fitting NequIP models to datasets created using the `autoplex` software [@Liu-24-12], and for assessing the zero-shot performance of different graph-network MLIP models [@Mahmoud-25-02].
+In recent preprints, we have described the use of `graph-pes` for fitting NequIP models to datasets created using the `autoplex` software [@Liu-24-12], for assessing the zero-shot performance of different graph-network MLIP models [@Mahmoud-25-02], and for fine-tuning and distilling atomistic foundation models [@Gardner-25-06].

 Relevant alternative packages that offer training and validation functionaltiy for _specific_ ML-PES architectures include: `schnetpack` [@schutt2019schnetpack; @schutt2023schnetpack], `deepmd-kit` [@Wang-18-07; @Zeng-23-08], `nequip` [@Batzner-22-05], `mace-torch` [@Batatia-23-01], `torchmd-net` [@TorchMDNet], and `fairchem` [@fairchem].
 The `MatterTune` package [@Kong-25-04] provides a unified interface for fine-tuning atomistic foundation models, but does not create models with a common interface, or allow for training arbitrary MLIP architectures from scratch.